-As lava hits the sea, plumes of gas and shards of glass shoot into air
+Fissure reactivates in lower Puna, spilling lava toward geothermal plant

 He described the sounds of lava in the area as 10 or 20 jets taking off at once and right in your backyard.
 "It's like huge grenades going off," he said.
 "It shakes the whole community."

-And in recent days, the lava began to move more quickly and emerge from the ground in greater volume.
+And in recent days, the lava has been moving more quickly and emerging from the ground in greater volume.
 That's because the lava that first erupted was magma left over from a 1955 eruption that had been stored in the ground for the past six decades, scientists said.

 The molten rock that began emerging over the past few days, though, was from magma that has recently moved down the volcano's eastern flank.